cbueth/infomeasure/docs/guide/mutual_information/cond_MI/index.md

 I(X;Y \mid Z) = - H(X,Z,Y) + H(X,Z) + H(Z,Y) - H(Z)
 $$

 While **estimating conditional MI**, the above formulation has been used to compute the respective entropies and joint entropies from available estimation techniques (detail: {ref}`Types of Estimation techniques available`.
 Hence, user can choose the desired technique to estimate the conditional MI.
-However, one has to be careful about the biases arising form the summation/subtraction of estimated entropies as computed in different dimensions.
+However, one has to be careful about the biases arising form the differing dimensionality of the states paces across the terms in above equation.

+the summation/subtraction of estimated entropies as computed in different dimensions.
-The KSG method is known to have reduce such biases, we here have implemented the dedicated formulation to computed the conditional MI via KSG as explained in subsequent section [subsequent section](index.md#KSG_cond_MI).
+The KSG method is known to have reduce such biases, we here have implemented the dedicated formulation to computed the conditional MI via KSG as explained in subsequent section.

-``Local conditional MI``
+#### Local conditional MI

-Similar to that of local conditional H, **local conditional MI**, as defined by Fano {cite:p}`fano1961transmission`, as follows:
+Similar to that of {ref}`Local Conditional H`, **local or point-wise conditional MI**, as defined by Fano {cite:p}`fano1961transmission`, as follows:

 $$
 i(x; y \mid z) = \log_b \frac{p(x \mid y, z)}{p(x \mid z)}